-Trend data indicate that there has been a significant reduction in the number of programs that exceed the 60/120 credit length limit.
-Table 3, below, summarizes the changes in the number of programs by type of award and credit length over time.
-From July, 2007 (when 60/120 legislation became effective), through August 1, 2010, the number of associate degree programs over 60 credits has declined from 348 to 201 (42 percent).
-Baccalaureate degree programs over 120 credits have decreased from 503 to 241 (52 percent).
+Trend data indicate a significant reduction in the number of programs that exceed the 60/120 credit length limit.
+Table 2. below, summarizes the changes in the number of programs by type of award and credit length over time.
+From August, 2007 (when 60/120 legislation became effective), through August, 2011, the number of associate degree programs over 60 credits has been reduced to 99; baccalaureate degree programs over 120 credits have been reduced to 135.
+All programs over the limit will be in compliance by June 29, 2012, unless granted a waiver to exceed the degree credit cap.